Ivankovci

-Ivankovci (Иванковци) is a former Turkish village in the municipality of Veles, North Macedonia.
+Ivankovci (Иванковци) is a village in the municipality of Veles, North Macedonia.

 Demographics

 According to the statistics of Bulgarian ethnographer Vasil Kanchov from 1900, 1200 inhabitants lived in Ivankovci, all Turks.
 On the 1927 ethnic map of Leonhard Schulze-Jena, the village is written as "Jovanli" and shown as a Turkish village.
 According to the 2002 census, the village had a total of 857 inhabitants.
 685 were ethnic Macedonians and 172 were ethnic Serbs.